deepakcr7ms7/ETL-off-a-SQS-Queue/README.md

 ### 2) Production-Ready Components:

-I containerised the application Docker.So that part is production ready.
+I containerised the application in Docker.So that part is production ready.
 But, In order to make this application production-ready, we need to add the following components:

 Centralized logging: Using tools like ELK Stack, Splunk, or AWS CloudWatch to collect and analyze logs from different parts of the application can help identify and debug issues quickly.